Most teams use the Meta Ad Library the wrong way.

 From Patterns to Hypotheses

 Test: 3 variants with problem/solution time hooks vs. 3 variants with benefit-first hooks.
 Same visual, same offer, same CTA.
-One variable.

 Deploying at Scale

-The workflow that breaks this ceiling:
+The workflow that reduces setup time:

 - Extract variables and patterns from the Ad Library (60–90 minutes)